JoururiChan/pcthmon/FEATURES.md

 * Fast text by default.
 * Stereo sound by default.
 * Third Trainer Card page for Kanto badges.
-* Fourth stats page for capture data formerly told by the Poké Seer.
+* Fourth stats page for capture data formerly told by the Toho Seer.
 * Move stats include type, category, power, and accuracy.
 * The Mineral Badge, not Storm Badge, makes Tohomon up to L70 obey, like in HG/SS.
 * The Zephyr Badge lets you use traded Tohomon up to level 20, like in HG/SS.